-Today is the start of Black History Month, so we would like to take this as a moment to reflect on some of the contributions Black Americans have made to the construction industry.
+With the start of Black History Month, we would like to take this opportunity to reflect on some of the contributions Black Americans have made to the construction industry.
 From inventing groundbreaking technologies to pioneering new processes and systems, these individuals made significant contributions that helped shape our industry into what it is today.
-To honor their legacy, let’s take a look at five Black Americans who have made lasting impressions on the construction industry.
+To honor their legacy, let’s look at five Black Americans who have made lasting impressions on the construction industry.

 Granville T. Woods